-Ever since Google Chrome announced that they’ll stop supporting third-party cookies by 2022, folks within the digital advertising industry have questioned what this means for AdTech and what impact it will have.
+Ever since Google Chrome announced that they’ll stop supporting third-party cookies, folks within the digital advertising industry have questioned what this means for AdTech and what impact it will have.

 But these aren’t the only questions people have.
 And Chrome’s changes to third-party cookies aren’t the first.

 So we’ve compiled a list of frequently asked questions about privacy in AdTech and tried to answer them the best we can.

 If you have a question that’s not listed here, then contact us and we’ll answer it for you and add it to the list.

 Frequently Asked Questions (FAQs)